Share this article

 • Business

-If you choose to continue your pursuit of lifelong learning after completing your bachelor’s program, your path will take you to the Master of Arts in Psychology, which can be followed by a PhD in Psychology or a Doctor of Psychology (PsyD) degree.
-These advanced degrees are required if you’re pursuing a career as a research or clinical psychologist.
+If you choose to continue your pursuit of lifelong learning after completing your bachelor’s degree program, your path will take you to the Master of Arts in Psychology, which can be followed by a PhD in Psychology or a Doctor of Psychology (PsyD) degree.
+These advanced degrees may be required if you’re pursuing a career as a research or clinical psychologist.
 You will also likely need to pursue the licensing process.
-Those requirements vary, but the APA can be a helpful resource for licensing.
+Those requirements vary, but your state’s Board of Psychology and the APA can be a helpful resource for licensing.

 Six Signs of a Great Psychology Student